-In Indonesia, research related to the expectations, challenges, and needs of the preschool-primary school transition process from the teacher's perspective still needs to be completed.
-Previous studies on the preschool-primary school transition have mainly focused on the methods and strategies used by teachers in delivering lessons (Ariyanto et al., 2023; Hasanah et al., 2023; Hasmalena et al., 2023; Maulani & Mutiara, n.d.; Musanna, 2012; Reza & Asbari, 2024; Susilahati, Nurmalia, Ardia, et al., 2023; Susilahati, Nurmalia, Widiawati, et al., 2023; Wijaya, 2023).
+In Indonesia, research related to the expectations, challenges, and needs of the preschool-primary school transition process from the teacher's perspective is still limited.
+Previous studies on the preschool-primary school transition have mainly focused on the methods and strategies used by teachers in delivering lessons (Ariyanto et al., 2023; Hasanah et al., 2023; Hasmalea et al., 2023; Maulani & Mutiara, n.d.; Musanna, 2012; Reza & Asbari, 2024; Susilahati, Nurmalia, Ardia, et al., 2023; Susilahati, Nurmalia, Widlawati, et al., 2023; Wijaya, 2023).
 Research involving parents in examining and providing support or conducting a focus group discussion on the parent's perspective of the preschool-primary school transition is also limited (Lestari, 2023; Rika Amriani H et al., 2023; Supriani & Arifudin, 2023; Wulandari & Fachrani, 2023; Yuliantina et al., 2023).

-In conclusion, to comprehensively understand the preschool-primary school transition process, it needs to be reviewed based on a shared understanding among teachers, parents, and children.
-Therefore, the approach should focus on fulfilling cognitive and academic dimensions and fostering emotional dimensions and children's learning experiences.
+In conclusion, to understand the preschool-primary school transition process comprehensively, it needs to be reviewed based on a shared understanding among teachers, parents, and children.
+Therefore, the approach should not solely focus on fulfilling cognitive and academic dimensions but also on fostering emotional dimensions and children's learning experiences.
 Government education and guidelines should